Riemann-Bench: A Benchmark for Moonshot Mathematics: Related Work

+\textbf{FrontierMath.} FrontierMath~\citep{glazer2024frontiermath}, developed by Epoch AI, contains hundreds of expert-authored problems spanning major areas of modern mathematics.
+Its public paper reported that then-current state-of-the-art AI models solved under 2\% of problems overall, but newer agentic systems have substantially improved on the benchmark, with Google's AI co-mathematician reporting 48\% on FrontierMath Tier 4~\citep{zheng2026comathematician}.

 \textbf{AI performance on mathematical olympiads.} AlphaGeometry~\citep{trinh2024alphageometry} solved 25 of 30 historical IMO geometry problems, matching the average gold medalist.
 AlphaProof~\citep{alphaproof2025}, combined with AlphaGeometry~2~\citep{chervonyi2025alphageometry2}, scored 28/42 at IMO 2024 (silver medal; the gold cutoff was 29).
 By IMO 2025, Gemini with Deep Think became the first AI system officially certified at gold-medal standard by IMO coordinators~\citep{deepmind2025imo}.
 DeepSeekMath-V2 achieved gold-level scores on IMO 2025 and CMO 2024, and scored 118/120 on Putnam 2024~\citep{deepseekmath2025v2}.
-In formal mathematics, Axiom Math's AxiomProver solved all 12 problems on the 2025 William Lowell Putnam Mathematical Competition with machine-verified proofs in Lean~4~\citep{axiommath2025putnam}.
+In formal mathematics, Axiom Math reported that AxiomProver solved all 12 problems from the 2025 William Lowell Putnam Mathematical Competition in Lean~4.21.0, with 8 solved by the end of the competition and the remaining 4 solved in the following days~\citep{axiommath2026putnam}.

 \bench{} complements existing benchmarks in several ways: it is independently constructed, fully private, uses double-blind from-scratch expert verification, and evaluates models as unconstrained research agents.